 Eka read on.
 “They see well in the dark, like we do in daytime.
-It says here, the chloromyce shroos speak to them, they see words in them, and colours too!”
+It says here, the chloromyce shroos speak to them, they see words in them, and colors too!”

 Lupin laughed.
 “I can see words and colors too, all I have to do is eat some bad herbs.”

 “Ah so you did listen!”
 Eka said.
 “I bet you’ll be impressed with the Iridi once we see the city, well, if we get to see it.
 It’s hard to get inside I’ve heard.”
 By then, they could make out the shape of the mountain in the distance.
 The sun was setting, leaving room for the moons and stars to shine.